-Hong Kong police fire tear gas as protests resume despite withdrawal of bill
+Hong Kong police break up new protest with rubber bullets, tear gas

 HONG KONG (Reuters) - Hong Kong police fired rubber bullets, tear gas and pepper spray on Friday to clear protesters outside a subway station on the densely populated Kowloon peninsula, the latest clash in 14 weeks of sometimes violent anti-government demonstrations.

 Hundreds of protesters, many of them masked and dressed in black, took cover behind umbrellas and barricades made from street fencing.
-Some had broken through a metal grill to enter the station where they pulled down signs and daubed graffiti on the walls.
+Some had broken through a metal grill to enter the station where they pulled down signs, broke turnstiles and daubed graffiti on the walls.

 “We’re angry at the police and angry at the government,” said Justin, 23, dressed in black and wearing a hoodie.
 “Police was very brutal with us at this station.
 We cannot let them get away with it.”

-Hundreds had gathered outside Prince Edward station in Mong Kok, one of the world’s most densely populated regions, where police had fired beanbag guns and used pepper spray to clear demonstrators this week.
+Protesters had gathered outside Prince Edward station in Mong Kok, one of the world’s most densely populated regions, where police had fired beanbag guns and used pepper spray to clear demonstrators this week.

+They withdrew when police fired rubber bullets, but regrouped in smaller pockets to light fires in the street from wooden pallets, cardboard boxes and other debris.
+Firemen were dousing the flames.

+“The police will use appropriate force to conduct a dispersal operation and warn all protesters to stop all illegal acts and leave immediately,” police said in a statement.

 Hong Kong leader Carrie Lam announced measures this week to try to restore order in the Chinese-ruled city, including the formal withdrawal of a bill that triggered the demonstrations.
 The law would have allowed extraditions to mainland China, despite the city having an independent judiciary dating back to British colonial rule.